CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab17.md

 ### Task 3: Create a custom text classification project

-After configuration is complete, create a custom text classification project.
-This project provides a working place to build, train, and deploy your model.
+In this task, you will create a custom text classification project in Azure AI Language Studio, connect it to your storage container, and set up the basic project details to prepare for labeling and training.

 > **NOTE**: This lab utilizes **Language Studio**, but you can also create, build, train, and deploy your model through the REST API.